samschott/maestral/docs/background/sync_logic.rst

 moved, modified and deleted events.
 They are processed as follows:

-1) :meth:`SyncEngine.wait_for_local_changes`: Blocks until local changes are registered by :class:`FSEventHandler` and returns those changes.
-Events are processed as follows:
+1) :meth:`SyncEngine.wait_for_local_changes`: Blocks until local changes are registered by :class:`FSEventHandler`.

+2) :meth:`SyncEngine.list_local_changes`: Lists all local file events.
+Those are processed as follows:

    * Events ignored by a "mignore" pattern as well as hard-coded file names and